Brooks College of Health Scholarships

 - Financial Aid: Need-based scholarships require you to have a current FAFSA on file.
 For questions regarding this, contact One-Stop Services Financial Aid at 904-620-5555.

 - Funding: Scholarship awards are contingent on the availability of funding.

 - How do scholarship awards affect my Federal Financial Aid?
 Scholarships count toward your financial aid; therefore, other need-based aid (grants, subsidized loans, etc.) may need to be reduced so you are not over-awarded beyond your cost of education.
 A Cost of Education budget is determined for each student and, according to Federal regulations, the sum of your awards cannot exceed this budget.
 Additionally, if you are an athlete, the NCAA has regulations and guidelines that must be followed.
 It is imperative that you notify One-Stop Student Services if you are receiving additional funding as the scholarship award might affect your Federal Financial Aid.

-Your thank you letter is very important to the donor!
-It provides you with an opportunity to share your own personal story as well as a way to express your gratitude for the award.
+- Make an impact: Your thank you letter is very important to the donor!
+It provides you with an opportunity to share your own personal story and to express your gratitude for the award.

 - Make it your own: Share your own story about you, what year you are in, what you are majoring in, how this scholarship has helped you and a brief description of your short-term / long-term career aspirations.
 The letter does not have to be long, but it should be heartfelt.

 - Write professionally: You want to make a good impression!
 Write clearly and concise, express enthusiasm and be sincere and check for spelling and grammatical errors before submitting it.